MdPrantoSikder/python-2d-game/README.md

 ## ⭐ Acknowledgements

-* Inspired by classic *Metroidvania* games
+* Inspired by classic *Metroidvania* games.
-* Built for learning and experimentation in game development
+* Built for learning and experimentation in game development.